ma-yo-wa/show-watchlist/README.md

 # Getting Started with Show Watchlist App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This [app](https://show-watchlist.vercel.app/) allows a user to search for TV shows, view a show's info and add the show to their watchlist.

-## Available Scripts
+## Getting started

-In the project directory, you can run:
+You can view a live demo at https://show-watchlist.vercel.app

-### `yarn start`
+To get the app running locally:

-Runs the app in the development mode.\
+- Clone this repo
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+- `yarn install` to install all req'd dependencies

-The page will reload if you make edits.\
+- `yarn start` to start the local server (this project uses create-react-app)
-You will also see any lint errors in the console.
+- Open [http://localhost:3000](http://localhost:3000) to view it in the browser.